KrupalWarale/SmartAgriculture-Smart-Plant-Monitoring-and-Disease-Detection-System/README.md

 *   **If you're interested in the machine learning models and methodologies behind predicting optimal seed size, sowing depth, and sowing spacing, the following repository provides comprehensive details:**
     *   [seed-size-prediction-seedSize-sowingDepth-sowingSpacing](https://github.com/KrupalWarale/seed-size-prediction-seedSize-sowingDepth-sowingSpacing)

-By exploring these individual projects, you can gain a more profound understanding of the robust and intelligent systems that power "Leaf".
+By exploring these individual projects, you can gain a more profound understanding of the robust and intelligent systems that power "SmartAgriculture".

+Arduino code had been placed in root folder to configure fetching of sensor data mention in documenation of fetch sensors data .